Day 33 – God’s Image-Bearers can Only be Satisfied in Him; Lust can Never Satisfy

 Impurity or covetousness refers to a state of any form of lust or sexual immorality.
 It shouldn’t even be named among Christians.
 This includes homosexuality or same-sex attraction, for these are the root of lust, produced by the flesh not the Spirit.

 Paul says the remedy for lust is thanksgiving.
 Why?
-Because there is a jealousy and discontentment inherent in lust.
+Because jealousy and discontentment are inherent in lust.
 To lust, you must not be thankful for God.
-You’re jealous of Him, thinking you know better and have better use for creation than He designed, and you’re willing to sin to get it.
+You’re jealous of Him, thinking you know better and have better use for creation than He designed.
 You’re also discontent with what God has given you in this life.
 If you’re married, you’re not thankful for your spouse, so you lust.
 If you’re single, you’re not thankful for the singleness God has given you, so you lust.

 Colossians 3:1-10 –